lifeinoppo/netlify/_posts/2018-01-04-turtles-all-the-way-down-and-me.markdown

 The hesitation came from thinking this would lessen me, personal and professionally. _"It's a mental illness, people will think you're crazy"_, the little devil in me said.
 For once I decided to tell it to fuck off.

 So yeah, long story short: Yes, I do have OCD.
-And no, I don't wash my hands excessively, or am _too_ organised or even a perfectionist.
+And no, I don't wash my hands excessively, or am _too_ organized or even a perfectionist.

 ### Wait, what?